 Ryan's son Philip spends hours in the woods every year helping to maintain the sap lines, processing firewood and firing the evaporator when called upon.
 Philip also is in charge of providing some of the tours to provide an educational experience to our visitors.

 Ryan's Mom and Dad (Ann Marie Calvi Mahar and Bob Mahar) make many trips to the farm during the season to help in the process.
 There is always so much to do.
 From washing and labeling jugs to grading the syrup.
+Bob spends a lot of time in the woods as well tapping trees and fixing lines that carry the sap to the holding tanks.

 We are all so fortunate and blessed to have such strong family bonds.
 If it were not for the support from all the brothers and sisters, aunts and uncles, nieces, nephews and cousins, we would not have this strong Vermont tradition living on!!!
 Thank you all!